mekaufman/iam/iamuserinv.md

 # Inviting users
 {: #iamuserinv}

-You can invite users, cancel invitations, and resend a pending invitation to an invited user.
+Use {{site.data.keyword.Bluemix}} Identity and Access Management (IAM) to invite users, cancel invitations, and resend a pending invitation to an invited user.
 In addition, you can invite a single user or multiple users at once.
 {:shortdesc}

 To invite users and manage outstanding invitations, you must be either an account owner, an organization manager, a user with an IAM access policy with Editor or higher role on the user management service, or you must have classic infrastructure permissions to add users.